John Gordy: College

-Gordy subsequently played college football at the University of Tennessee.
 While at the University of Tennessee, he was a member of the Lambda Chi Alpha fraternity.
-In his senior season, he served as captain of the Vols.
 In 2018, he was voted one of the 10 greatest players from the Nashville area ever to have played UT football by a panel of sportswriters.
-He was a teammate of Johnny Majors, who served as his alternate captain (and went on to become a legendary coach at the University of Pittsburgh and at Tennessee).
-The 1956 Vols won the championship of the Southeastern Conference.

 Career

 National Football League

-Gordy was drafted in the second round of the 1957 NFL Draft by the Lions.
-The 1957 Lions, quarterbacked primarily by Tobin Rote and with Gordy playing a key role in the blocking schemes, won the NFL championship, the last Lions team to do so (as of 2022).
-He played in three Pro Bowls during his professional career.
+Gordy was drafted in the second round of the 1957 NFL draft by the Lions (24th overall).
+The 1957 Lions, quarterbacked primarily by Tobin Rote and with Gordy playing a key role in the blocking schemes at right tackle, won the NFL championship, the last Lions team to do so (as of 2024).
+He left the team in 1958 to be an assistant coach at the University of Nebraska, but returned to the Lions in 1959, and played every year through 1967.